CTLaw90/WorstPossibleQBCombo/README.md

 The biggest issue with this code is the run-time.
 When considering 6 weeks Non-Unique, we are looking at nearly 60,000,000 combinations.
 This takes large amounts of data and a large amount of time to compute.
 The runtime sits at O(QBs^wks).
 Considering combinations of scores beyond wk 6 would take far more time than anyone would really care to wait.
 Next step for refining this code is finding a faster, more efficient algorithm.

 ## Results
-For only considering Unique combinations, my selection ranked:
+For only considering Unique combinations, my selection ranked: 178,938 of 29,684,354 permutations

-This puts it in the bottom x% percentile for all Unique combinations
+This puts it in the bottom 0.6% for all Unique combinations.

-For Non-Unique combinations:
+For Non-Unique combinations: 319,938 of  59,976,000 permutations

-Respectively the bottom x%.
+Respectively the bottom 0.5%.

 Remarkable.